rickviper/BetterGesture/README.md

 # BetterGestures

-BetterGestures is a hand-gesture based control system that uses your webcam and [MediaPipe](https://developers.google.com/mediapipe) to recognize hand movements and perform system actions like **alt+tab switching, play/pause control, mouse movement, and clicking** all without touching your keyboard or mouse.
+BetterGestures is a hand-gesture based control system that uses your webcam and [MediaPipe](https://developers.google.com/mediapipe) to recognize hand movements and perform system actions like **alt+tab switching, play/pause control, mouse movement, and clicking**, all without touching your keyboard or mouse.

 <br>